Drive section

 Practical notes

-- this segment is meant to strengthen Ohio corridor continuity, not to promise exhaustive state coverage
+- this segment is meant to prove a gateway-city pattern, not to promise full Toledo metro coverage

-- use the Ohio page when you want to compare this stretch to the rest of the current state coverage
+- use the Ohio page when you want to compare this gateway stretch to the rest of the current state build